Pizza Oven Buyer's Guide

 Another steel portable oven that is a bit bigger and comes on wheels is the Alfa 4 Pizze.
 You might like this oven is you want a more modern look.

-The most popular brick oven for movability is the CBO-750 Hybrid Gas/Wood Oven on a Stand which not only gives you the ability to relocate the oven but also gives the option of using gas and wood depending on your desire.
+The most popular brick oven for movability is the CBO-750 Wood Pizza Oven on a cart which not only gives you the ability to relocate the oven but also gives the option of using gas and wood depending on your desire.

-4. What kind of experience do you want?
+4. What kind of cooking experience do you want?

 Although purists insist that wood-fired ovens are the only way to cook a pizza, the fact is a traditional pizza oven works may not be the right fit for everyone.
 Choosing between wood or gas-fired choices may depend on your lifestyle and needs.